bandprotocol/bandchain/spec/bandchain-spec.md

 - `RequestId: int64` - The unique identifier of the data request.
 - `Data: []struct{ externalDataId: int64, data: []byte }` - The array of raw data points.
 Each element corresponds to a data source query.
 - `Sender: sdk.ValAddress` - The sender of this transaction.
-Must be one of the block validators that are entitied to report data to the data request.
+Must be one of the block validators that are entitled to report data to the data request.

 ## Gas Fee